Kenneth Wong, MD

 Attending Physician

-Associate Professor of Clinical Pediatrics, Keck School of Medicine of the USC
+Associate Professor of Clinical Radiation Oncology, Keck School of Medicine of USC

 Dr. Wong is the recipient of numerous awards including National Merit Finalist, Phi Beta Kappa Honor Society, Alpha Omega Alpha Honor Medical Society, and Best Doctors in America.
 Dr. Wong has served on committees for Children’s Hospital Los Angeles, Keck School of Medicine, and national radiation oncology professional organizations including American Society of Radiation Oncology and Radiological Society of North America.
 He has been a radiation oncologist for over 10 years and has authored or co-authored 20 journal articles.
 He has a long interest in education and has mentored students and faculty from across the United States as well as Brazil, Italy, and Paraguay.